Aaron Judge Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.92 team ERA that ranks 10th across all MLB pitching staffs.
+- The Padres have the 10th-ranked team ERA among all MLB pitching staffs (3.88).

-- The Padres are sending Wacha (5-1) to the mound to make his 10th start of the season.
-He is 5-1 with a 3.58 ERA and 45 strikeouts through 50 1/3 innings pitched.
+- The Padres are sending Darvish (3-3) to the mound for his 10th start of the season.
+He is 3-3 with a 3.67 ERA and 57 strikeouts through 54 2/3 innings pitched.

-- In his last time out on Sunday against the Boston Red Sox, the right-hander tossed six scoreless innings while surrendering five hits.
+- His last time out was on Tuesday against the Washington Nationals, when the right-hander threw six innings, surrendering three earned runs while allowing six hits.

-- The 31-year-old has put together a 3.58 ERA and 8 strikeouts per nine innings in nine games this season, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.